redwoodjs/redwoodjs-com-archive/cookbook/File_Upload.md

 # File Uploads

-As you're probably heard, Redwood thinks the future is serverless.
-This concept introduces some interesing problems you may not have had to worry about in the past.
+As you've probably heard, Redwood thinks the future is serverless.
+This concept introduces some interesting problems you may not have had to worry about in the past.
 For example: where do files go when you upload them—there's no server!
-Like many tasks you may have done [yourself](https://redwoodjs.com/tutorial/authentication) in the past, this is one job that we can farm out to a third party service.
+Like many tasks you may have done [yourself](https://redwoodjs.com/tutorial/authentication) in the past, this is another job that we can farm out to a third party service.

 ## The Service